slvnperron/NUnit-retry/README.md

 NUnit-retry
 ===========

-A NUnit plugin that retries intermittently failing tests
+A NUnit plugin that retries intermittently failing tests.